ElPatron100/Library-Recommender-Team-Migros/README.md

 [![YouTube Video](https://img.shields.io/badge/YouTube-Video-red?logo=youtube)](YOUR_YOUTUBE_LINK_HERE)

 ## 📖 Overview
-This project aims to improve the student experience on the university library platform.
-By building a recommendation system, we predict books that students are likely to enjoy based on their rental history.
-This "You might also like..." functionality is designed to increase engagement and help users discover relevant academic and leisure materials.
+This project aims to enhance the student experience on the university library platform by integrating a personalized recommendation system.
+By analyzing rental histories, the "You might also like..." feature predicts and suggests academic and leisure materials tailored to individual interests, thereby fostering deeper user engagement and discovery.

+To further elevate the overall user experience, the platform introduces three innovative features:
+* **Best-seller recommender**: under the personalized recommendation, the reader have access to the list of the 10 books the most read that they have not rented yet.
+* **Book Friend Recommender**: This social tool matches readers based on shared reading habits to encourage intellectual exchange and community building.
+Its ultimate goal is to facilitate book discussions and inspire the formation of local book clubs.
+* **Cumulus Fidelity Integration**: Developed in partnership with the Migros group, the app allows readers to earn Cumulus points for every library rental.
+This incentive program is designed to reward frequent readers and increase long-term fidelity to the library system.

 ## 🗄 Exploratory Data Analysis (EDA)
 Our analysis focused on two primary datasets:
 # **Interactions:**
 This dataset shows the interaction between the users and the books for the last 2 years.
 In total the dataset shows 87,047 rental records across 7,838 unique users and 15.109 books.

-In average, user rented a total of 11.11 book and each book has been rented a total of 5.76 times.
+In average, user rented a total of 11.11 book and each book has been rented an average of 5.76 times.

 ![Distribution of the rentals](rentals_per_user_item.png) This graph shows the distribution of the rentals per users and per items.